lbussell/audio_tech/README.md

-# audio_tech
+# Audio Tech
-Repository for Georgia Tech MUSI2525 assignments - Fall 2018
+A repository for Georgia Tech MUSI2525 assignments - Fall 2018

+### Assignment 1
+A collection of functions that generate and plot sinusoids and other signals/waves.